samullen/samullen.github.io/_posts/articles/2017-04-03-configuring_new_rails_projects_with_railsrc_and_templates.md

-+++
+---
+title: "Configuring New Rails Projects With .railsrc and Templates"
+author: "Samuel Mullen"
-title = "Configuring New Rails Projects With .railsrc and Templates" author = "Samuel Mullen" description = "Templates and .railsrc files have been around since Rails 3.x, but somehow I'm just finding this out now.
-Learn from my ignorance and simplify setting up all your future rails projects." date = "2017-04-03T06:57:37-05:00" tags = [ "howto", "rails" ]
+description: "Templates and .railsrc files have been around since Rails 3.x, but somehow I'm just finding this out now.
+Learn from my ignorance and simplify setting up all your future rails projects."
-+++
+date: "2017-04-03T06:57:37-05:00"
+tags: [ "howto", "rails" ]
+---

 If you've used Unix/Linux for any length of time, you're famililar with dotfiles.
 They're those files begining with a `.` and usually ending with `rc`: `.bashrc`, `.vimrc`, and `.psqlrc` being familiar examples.
 Modifying these files allows you to configure the behavior of the assocated program, and can be a neverending quest for some to get the "perfect" setup.